codyfalkosky/simpleGPT/README.md

 ## Overview
 ***
-This is a from scratch implementation of the paper "Attention Is All You Need" in pytorch.
+This is a from-scratch implementation of the "Attention Is All You Need" paper in Pytorch.
 If you want to see a simple implementation of a GPT you are in the right place!
-The entire pre-training, generating, tokenizing, training a tokenizer, loading and saving has been built into a class for convience.
+The entire pre-training, generating, tokenizing, training a tokenizer, loading, and saving has been built into a class for convenience.
 This class is simpleGPT.
-Addtionally this package contains a pre-trained model on Harry Potter books as proof of concept!
+Additionally, this package contains a pre-trained model on Harry Potter books as proof of concept!

-This is an acedemic exercise, that is essentially an overfitting task.
-The right way to train a LLM is from trillons of tokens and millions of GPU hours, then fine-tune for the specific task.
+This is an academic exercise, that is essentially an overfitting task.
+The right way to train an LLM is from trillions of tokens and millions of GPU hours, then fine-tune for the specific task.

 https://github.com/user-attachments/assets/cb7ed472-8754-4b92-a8be-13718f16e9e9